eads/freelinking/README.txt

   'freelinking/' namespace.
 * FL3 requires the [prepopulate](http://drupal.org/project/prepopulate)
   module for its "nodetitle" plugin.

-At the first (alpha-1) release, some features are still missing:
+* FL3 now provides partial support for Markdown syntax, able to process indicator:target pairs in place of Markdown link URLs.

-* Support for the pipe (|) formatter for separating the link text from the title is missing.
+As of Alpha-3, some features are still missing:

 * There is no consideration for freelinks made with the "nodetitle" plugin which did not exist at submission time but have been created later.
 This was the main reason for using the 'freelinking/' namespace